Hiper-AI/contract-hiperai-crypto/README.md

 # Hiper AI Token Contract

-### This repository contains the smart contract for the HiperAI Token, deployed on the Polygon (Matic) network.
-The token is designed to facilitate transactions within the HiperAI ecosystem, providing a secure and scalable solution for users.
+### This repository contains the smart contract for the Hiper AI Token, deployed on the Polygon (Matic) network.
+The token is designed to facilitate transactions within the Hiper AI ecosystem, providing a secure and scalable solution for users.

 ## Overview
 Hiper AI Token (HIPERAI) is a cryptocurrency built on the Polygon blockchain.
-It powers various applications and services within the HiperAI platform, enabling seamless transactions and interactions between users.
+It powers various applications and services within the Hiper AI platform, enabling seamless transactions and interactions between users.

 #### Whitepaper: https://crypto.hiperai.com/wp-content/uploads/2024/08/HIPERAI-White-Paper-English.pdf